ObjColumnist/apn_on_rails/README.md

 	$ rails generate apns_on_rails:migrations

-You will then need to run these migrations on your database:
+Then run these migrations on your database:

 	$ rake db:migrate